ubern00bie/DayPlanner/README.md

 # DayPlanner
 Day Planner

-Technologies used: HTML, CSS, JavaScript,jQuery
+Technologies used: HTML, CSS, JavaScript, jQuery

 For this assignment I was tasked with creating a day plannner that met the following requirements: